Jimasen/alx-pre_course/README.md

-My first README and starting as a frsh software ingineer
+My first README and starting as a fresh software ingineer